-Amatex can be credited with its decision to stop incorporating asbestos into its products in the late 1970s, but the company knew long before then that it was hazardous.
+The company stopped incorporating asbestos into its products in the late 1970s, but knew long before then it was hazardous.
 As a result, Amatex was one of the many manufacturers of the 20th century to face related litigation.

-After using asbestos in its products for many years, Amatex faced lawsuits.
-By 1982, the company was faced with more than 9,000 claims from former employees and users of their products.
+By 1982, Amatex faced more than 9,000 claims from former employees and users of their products.
 This forced Amatex to file for Chapter 11 bankruptcy, and the court ordered it to create a Creditors’ Committee of Asbestos Litigants to handle current asbestos claims.

-Amatex purchased a Meredith, New Hampshire, asbestos plant from the Keasbey and Mattison Company in 1962 and continued manufacturing asbestos products there until 1982.
-Keasbey and Mattison started producing asbestos-containing products at the site in the 1930s.
+Amatex purchased a Meredith, New Hampshire, asbestos plant from the Keasbey and Mattison Company in 1962 and continued manufacturing asbestos products there through the 1970s.